JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Fennel, Foeniculum dulce

-Fennel, commonly known as wild fennel, is a mediterranean plant coming from the Middle East with renowned aromatic and phytotherapic properties.
-Its seeds are high in anethole, potassium and vitamin C and are particularly appreciated for their carminative properties that reduce and even eliminate intestinal gas; among fennel’s benefits, digestive, stimulating and diuretic properties stand out.
-Infused seeds release both aromas and active principles.
+Fennel, commonly known as Wild Fennel, is a Mediterranean plant with Middle Eastern origins and renowned aromatic and phytotherapeutic properties.
+The seeds, rich in anethole, potassium and vitamin C, are beloved for their carminative properties, aiding in the elimination and reduction of intestinal gas; among their many merits, digestive, stimulant and diuretic properties stand out.
+Using the seeds in infusion releases its aromas and releases its active ingredients.

 Lemon, Citrus limon

-Lemon is Citrus limon’s fruit.
-This fruit has uncertain origins but it’s been appreciated all over the world for its wide therapeutic and alimentary use for millenia.
-Lemon is high in vitamin C and minerals salts and offers a wide range of therapeutic and nutritional properties with great benefits for the circulation, the digestive system, and the respiratory system.
-Infused zest releases all lemon’s aromas and enhances its digestive and astringent properties.
+Lemon, the fruit of Citrus limon, has uncertain origins but has been appreciated throughout the world for millennia and boasts wide therapeutic as well as dietary use.
+Lemon is rich in vitamin C and mineral salts and has a wide range of therapeutic and nutritional properties, bringing great benefits to the circulation, digestive, and respiratory systems.
+The infused peel releases all its aromas enhancing digestive and astringent properties.

 Licorice, Glycyrrhiza glabra

-Licorice is a plant with Asian origins.
-It’s diffused in the Mediterranean area, it has a primary role in Chinese medicine and it is used for its digestive, diuretic, purifying and anti-inflammatory properties for millenia.
-It owes its benefits to Glycyrrhizin, an active ingredient with strong benefits for the circulatory system; infused licorice root is renowned for facilitating intestinal disorders, protecting the mucous membranes and promoting digestion and liver functions.
+Licorice, a plant of Asian origin and typical of the Mediterranean, plays a primary role in Chinese medicine and has been used for thousands of years for its digestive, diuretic, depurative and anti-inflammatory properties.
+It owes its benefits in particular to Glycyrrhizin, an active ingredient with strong benefits for the circulatory system; the infused root is renowned for easing intestinal disorders, protecting mucous membranes, promoting digestion and liver function.

 Lemon balm, Melissa officinalis

-Lemon balm, also known as balm, common balm, or balm mint, is traditionally used in phytotherapy and herbal medicine against nervous excitement.
-Lemon balm stood out in monastic gardens like the Benedictine’s and was a precious ingredient of one of their liqueurs, the “elixir of long life”.
-Lemon’s pleasant aroma and flavor are due to the essential oil in the leaves: they are used against gastrointestinal somatization disorders caused by anxiety.
+Lemon balm, also known as Cedronella, lemon grass, or lemon grass, is traditionally used in herbal medicine against nervous excitement.
+Lemon balm excelled in the gardens of Benedictine monasteries and formed part of the composition of one of their famous liqueurs, the elixir of long life.”
+The pleasant aroma and flavor of lemon are due to the presence of essential oil in the leaves, which are employed in anxiety states with somatizations affecting the gastrointestinal system.

-Peppermint is a variety of the genus Mentha and a plant with European origins, now cultivated and appreciated all over the world; rich in enzymes and flavonoids, it owes most of its beneficial properties to menthol.
-Peppermint was historically appreciated by Egyptians and ancient Greeks; now it’s renowned for its multiple properties: it helps breathing better and a proper digestion, tones the nervous system and protects liver and the intestines against flu, colds and diarrhea symptoms.
-Infused peppermint leaves release all the aromas and essences with a characteristic flavor, leaving a pleasant and fresh sensation.
+Peppermint, a variety of the genus Mentha, is a plant of European origin now cultivated and appreciated worldwide; rich in enzymes and flavonoids, it owes most of its beneficial properties to Menthol.
+Mint, already appreciated in ancient times by the Egyptians and Greeks, promotes respiration, invigorates the nervous system, aids digestion, protects the liver and intestines, and alleviates symptoms of flu, colds and diarrhea.
+The infused leaves release all the aromas and essences with their characteristic flavor, promoting proper digestion and leaving a pleasant sensation of freshness.

 Rosemary, Rosmarinus officinalis

-Rosemary is a classic plant of the Mediterranean culture.
-For centuries it’s been appreciated for its soothing and medicinal properties; in the Middle Ages it is attributed magical properties and it’s now renowned for its various uses and applications.
-Rich in sodium, flavonoids and essential oils, rosemary has beneficial properties for the digestive and circulatory system.
-When infused it helps digestion, has an astringent power and stimulates liver functions.
+Rosemary is a classic plant of Mediterranean culture that has been valued for centuries for its balsamic and medicinal properties; in medieval culture it is attributed magical properties, making it suitable for a variety of uses and applications.
+Rosemary, rich in sodium, flavonoids and essential oils, has beneficial properties mainly for the digestive and circulatory systems.
+In infusion it aids digestion, has astringent power, and promotes liver function.

 Sage, Salvia officinalis

-Sage is a typical plant of Southern Europe It owes its name to the Latin verb “to save” and was considered sacred by the ancient Romans; it has various uses in European folk traditions, in traditional Chinese medicine and in Ayurvedic practices.
-Sage is rich in phenolic acids and flavonoids and it has strong estrogenic and antispasmodic properties that turn out to be useful for relieving menstrual disorders and stimulating digestion.
-Infused sage is a natural relaxant, recommended after meals for its benefits to the stomach and the intestines.
+Salvia, a typical plant of Southern Europe, owes its name to the Latin verb “to save” and was considered sacred by the ancient Romans; it has a variety of uses in European folk traditions, traditional Chinese medicine and Ayurvedic practices.
+Sage is rich in phenolic acids and flavonoids with pronounced estrogenic and antispastic properties useful in relieving menstrual disorders and aiding digestion.
+When infused, it is a natural relaxant, recommended after meals for its stomach and intestinal benefits.

 Ginger, Zingiber officinale

-This rhizome is native to the tropical forests of India and Southeast Asia and is widely used as a spice and as a traditional remedy.
-Its active principles (gingerols) make it an effective antioxidant against inflammation, congestion, cough, cold and fever.
-In traditional Chinese medicine, its action has been defined as a “thermoregulatory function” and it stimulates the accumulation of heat and the body temperature.
+The rhizome of this plant native to the tropical forests of India and Southeast Asia is widely used both as a spice and as a traditional remedy.
+The active ingredients it contains (gingerols) make ginger an effective antioxidant against inflammation, congestion, coughs, colds and fevers.
+In traditional Chinese medicine it performs an action called “dispersing the cold” accumulated in the body.

-© 2021 Wilden.herbals – These contents are owned by Wilden.herbals s.r.l. .
-Unauthorized reproduction is strictly prohibited.
+© 2021 Wilden.herbals – Contents are the property of Wilden.herbals S.r.l., reproduction is prohibited

 1. Wagner, H., & Ulrich-Merzenich, G. (2013).
 Evidence and rational based research on Chinese drugs.
 Wien: Springer.

-2. Fitoterapia, impiego razionale delle droghe vegetali, F. Capasso G. Grandolini A.A.
+2. Phytotherapy, rational use of plant drugs, F. Capasso G. Grandolini A.A.
 Izzo Springer

 3. Bates SH, Jones RB, Bailey CJ, Insulin-like effect of pinitol, British Journal of Pharmacology 2000; 130(8): 1944-1948

-5. Kenneth M. Klemow, Andrew Bartlow e Justin Crawford, Herbal Medicine: Biomolecular and Clinical Aspects
+5. Kenneth M. Klemow, Andrew Bartlow and Justin Crawford, Herbal Medicine: Biomolecular and Clinical Aspects.

 6. Barnes Joan, Anderson A. Linda, Phillipson David J. Herbal Medicines, Pharmaceutical Press 2007.